| Mishnah 1

 have parallels in our world, even according to the Torah, such as the Talmudic

-ruling that "the law of the land is law" [where it does not oppose the
+ruling that "the law of the land is law" [where it does not conflict

-law of the Torah], and the requirement that a person earn a living and support
+with the law of the Torah], and the requirement that a person earn a living and

-himself, etc. However, when a Jew goes against his nature in order to serve
+support himself, etc. However, when a Jew goes against his nature in order

-G-d, and, although he experiences delight in his Torah learning, he accepts upon
+to serve G-d, and, although he experiences delight in his Torah learning, he accepts

-himself the yoke of Torah as his primary motivation, and he is willing to surrender
+upon himself the yoke of Torah as his primary motivation, and he is willing to

-his delight in learning, then the Holy One, blessed is He, reciprocates in like
+surrender his delight in learning, then the Holy One, blessed is He, reciprocates

-measure, in a way that transcends and even opposes the natural limitations of
+in like measure, in a way that transcends and even opposes the natural limitations

 rejects the yoke of Torah" and continues to be motivated to learn chiefly